FPI Management Data Breach Class Action Settlement

 Required proof and claim information

-- Extraordinary expense reimbursement claims require proof of identity theft traceable to the data breach, including police report, proof of falsified tax returns and other monetary losses that occurred.
+• Extraordinary expense reimbursement claims require proof of identity theft traceable to the data breach, including police reports, proof of falsified tax returns and documentation of other monetary losses.

-- For the $100 cash payment, the settlement administrator will verify that the notice was sent to a California mailing address
+• For the California cash payment, the settlement administrator will verify it sent the notice to a California mailing address.

 Payout options